 Students are only allowed to miss one (1) day of training.
-The absence must be reported immediately 3.
-Watch with a sweep second hand to the instructor and must be made-up.
-Three 4.
-Stethoscope "tardy" events will count as an absence.
-Students who are absent for two (2) consecutive 6.
-Gait Belt days, (excluding school holidays), will be automatically terminated from the program.
-Regional Center for Border Health, Inc./College of 9.
-Uniforms (scrubs) Health Careers does will allow students to make up absence that occurred during lecture classes.
+The absence must be reported immediately to the instructor and must be made-up.
+Three "tardy" events will count as an absence.

+Students who are absent for two (2) consecutive days, (excluding school holidays), will be automatically terminated from the program.

+Regional Center for Border Health, Inc./College of Health Careers does allow students to make up absence that occurred during lecture classes.

 Students are required to make-up the required time during laboratory times.
 All absences must be made up to ensure completion of the required time.
 All lecture content will be measured by written examination.
 Students are responsible for maintaining satisfactory attendance & examination scores.
 Extenuating circumstances regarding absences will be evaluated on a case by case basis.